outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

       - the interface filter including structures for a given attribute/object like cause
       - the impact of the attribute/object on other interfaces (impact of cause on other interfaces, like info problems)
       - an interface applied to another to create a space (causal interface framed as a set of problem spaces)
+      - a structure with its own prioritized directions or other rules specific to the structure

     - make a system layer diagram with interfaces to allow specification of core interfaces & other interface layers (interface interface)